Skip to main content

 Most renters get a tenancy agreement in writing.

-Make sure you are happy with everything before you agree to a tenancy.
+Make sure you are happy with everything before you agree to the tenancy.

 If your landlord delays your move in date